 Within a few years all leading battery and energy storage related companies will have achieved high levels of digitally aided knowledge sharing.

-Short life applications (CE) tend to focus more on Price.
+Knowledge about DoD, SOC, SOH and other metrics: Short life applications (CE) tend to focus more on Price.
 Long-life applications (EV, ESS, UPS) concentrate more on Cost.
 All batteries start to degrade as soon as their formation is complete and so the price is going down too.
 Higher densities enable larger capacity cells per unit volume.
 This is a crucial parameter for consumer electronics and electrical vehicles.
 Used to distinguish technology nodes.
 Energy density is dependent on the thickness of the battery cell.
 Calendar life is the non-operational aging effects.
 Used as a comparison with other technologies, not a useful measure of actual usable time.
 Degradation or loss of capacity over time that is not recoverable.
 Usually specified at conditions (Temp & C-Rate) that show the greatest value.
 Given in units of Amp-hours (Ah), used to determine overall run time based on power demands.
 Relates directly to power capabilities, both in discharge and charge.
 Usually defined by maximum, typical, and some chemistries will note a minimum.
 Manufacturing could use it as Current / Nominal Capacity.
 Because it is easier for Capacity in Amp-hours (Ah), used to determine overall run time based on C-Rate.
 Contingencies can be designed to mitigate specific hazards.
 There is no “safe” energy storage, but rather “safer.”
 Battery Safety design is multi-layered and starts at the cell and continues up to the whole device.
 The IQ of the corporations and small businesses should be ruled by KPI's.

 A digital nervous system won't guarantee you the right answers to these questions.
 But it will free you from the old paper processes so that you'll have the time to think about the questions.
 It will give you the data to start thinking immediately, and to see the trends coming at you.
 A digital nervous system will make it possible for facts and ideas to quickly surface from deep in your organization, from the people who have information about these questions and, it's likely, many of the answers.
 Most important, it will allow you to do all these things fast.